Rahul147/unclutter-plugin/README.md

 - Accessibility: input uses combobox with listbox suggestions; additions and removals are announced via a live region.

 ## Packaging

 - Keep any private keys (e.g., `key.pem`) out of version control.
 - Package artifacts like `.crx` or `.zip` are ignored by the `.gitignore`.

 ## Git

 - Default branch is `main`.
 - Global `user.name` / `user.email` will be used for commits.

+## Code Style & Maintenance

+- Unused function parameters are prefixed with `_` to preserve arity and public APIs.
+- Type-only imports are used where safe (e.g., `import type { X } from '...'`) to avoid runtime side effects.
+- Deprecated exports that are not referenced in the repo are retained with `@deprecated` JSDoc for compatibility.
+- Imports are grouped (built-in → external → internal) and unused specifiers removed when unambiguous.
+- Keep try/catch behavior unchanged; normalize minor log messages only if needed.